Home > Balto's Puzzle > Description

 of Moves

-Then, we calculate the grid-score for each submitted grid:
+Then, we calculate the raw-score for each submission:

 Grid size = 3 Grid size = 4 Grid size = 5